German89/stranger-list-automation/README.md

 Steps to run in docker containers.
 -------------------------------------------------------------
-Tests can run in chrome or firefox using Selenium hub and docker containers.
+Tests can run in chrome or firefox in a docker container.

 1 - On the root of the project run the following command to start the containers and selenium-hub "docker-compose up --build"